 It looks fairly easy to get to the bottom of Duncan Falls, too.
 Next time...
 We caught a glimpse of another waterfall just above this one, though the large blowdowns and sheer number of them made it more work than we were willing to put out to get to, especially given time restraints.

 We came to the top of that ridge, then stumbled across each other.
 I circled back to the hard right without knowing Jeremiah started heading left up ahead of me.
 "Go left," is what I kept telling him while I was unknowingly quite a ways to the right by that point.
 Even with walkie-talkies, it's not always easy to find the other person.
 We ended up whistling to find each other.
 Another funny thing is that most everything in this area is not named, so to help us navigate, we started making up names like Deer Meadow, Surprise Meadow, Swampy Meadow, etc. There are lots of meadows.

 We came up over one last, long ridge and dropped into Linton Meadow and began to hunt down a campsite as dusk approached.

 We headed along Linton Creek, which is severely mis-marked on the topographic map.
 For a creek that is wild and tumultuous down low, it just lazily pokes along the meadow.
+Older Google Earth images show it has changed course many times.
 As we walked along it back toward the treeline, we started to hear a familiar roar.
 Both of us looked to the sky, expecting a jet overhead.
 Instead, it was Linton Creek carving holes in the meadow.